Mainspring: Constant force from a spring

 Torque curve of a mainspring.
 The force (torque) it provides decreases linearly as it unwinds.

 Torque curves of mainsprings in going barrels (1879).
 The flatter central section provides more constant force during the running period, allowing the clock movement to keep better time.

 A problem throughout the history of spring-driven clocks and watches is that the force (torque) provided by a spring is not constant, but diminishes as the spring unwinds (see graph).
 However, timepieces have to run at a constant rate in order to keep accurate time.
 Timekeeping mechanisms are never perfectly isochronous, meaning their rate is affected by changes in the drive force.
 This was especially true of the primitive verge and foliot type used before the advent of the balance spring in 1657.
-So early clocks slowed down during their running period as the mainspring ran down, causing inaccurate timekeeping.
+As a result, early clocks slowed down during their running period as the mainspring ran down, causing inaccurate timekeeping.

 Two solutions to this problem appeared in the early spring-powered clocks in the 15th century; the stackfreed and the fusee: